 Fellow must complete a report describing experience and benefits gained from the fellowship experience.
 In lieu of the report the fellow may perform an independent project (such as research, manuscript, webinar, patient education brochure, etc.) on any aspect of their rotation.
-The report or project will be presented to FDA prior to the completion of the fellowship and at an appropriate forum during the ACG Annual Meeting.
-The fellow will also present the findings of the report/project at the ACG Annual Meeting following the completion of the visiting fellowship.
+The report or project will be presented to the FDA prior to the completion of the fellowship and at an appropriate forum during the ACG Annual Meeting following the completion of the fellowship.

 Ultimately, fellows who have participated in this program will bring the knowledge gained to their own future work and interactions with professional colleagues to facilitate expeditious development of new drugs and/or devices.

-All current fellows will be eligible to participate.
+All current fellows will be eligible to apply.
 Fellows should plan to finish this program during their fellowship, and then present their experiences during the ACG Annual Meeting in October.

 The fellowships will be awarded by the ACG FDA Related Matters Committee for a period of one month or longer.